harsha-simhadri/big-ann-benchmarks/neurips23/latitude-m2-medium.md

 ### Preparation

 * Signup for/sign into your Latitude account
-* Provision an "m2-medium" instance with at least 100GB NVMEe SSD with Linux 20.04.06 LTS
+* Provision an "m2-medium" instance with at least 100GB NVMe SSD with Linux 20.04.06 LTS
 * ssh remotely into the instance
 * update Linux via command ```sudo apt-get update```
 * install Anaconda for Linux